aglushkov/serega/README.md

       config.from_json = ->(data) { Oj.load(data) }

       # Skip/enable validation of modifiers params `with`, `except`, `only`
-      # It can be useful to save some processing time.
+      # It can be useful to save some small amount of processing time if you know attributes are correct.
       config.check_initiate_params = false # default is true, enabled

       # Store structs with lists of serialized attributes to not recalculate them for each serialization.
       # This can slightly increase performance.
       # We store 1 cached_map per serialization, cached_key is combined
       # `with`, `except`, `only` serialization options.
-      # Better do benchmark first your serialization use case.
+      # Better do benchmark for your serialization use case.
       config.max_cached_map_per_serializer_count = 50 # default is 0, disabled

       # With context_metadata plugin: